microchip-pic-avr-examples/avr128da48-crc-scan-on-flash-memory-mplab/README.md

 **Note:** *Add the path of hexmate tool in system environment variable as per MPLAB X IDE installation directory on the PC.*

-This post build command takes the generated HEX file by linker, fill the remaining space of Flash with 0xFFFF (-FILL=0xFFFF@0x0000:0x1FFFD), calculate CRC, and keep the CRC checksum at the last 2 bytes of Flash. (-CK=0x0000-0x1FFFD@0x1FFFE+0xFFFFw2g5p0x1021).
+This post build command takes the generated HEX file by linker, fills the remaining space of Flash with 0xFFFF (-FILL=0xFFFF@0x0000:0x1FFFD), calculates the CRC, and keeps the CRC checksum at the last 2 bytes of Flash. (-CK=0x0000-0x1FFFD@0x1FFFE+0xFFFFw2g5p0x1021).

 CRC16 example calculates a CRC (g5), using an initial value of 0xFFFF (+0xFFFF) and a polynomial value of 0x1021 (p0x1021) from the HEX file data at addresses 0 through to 0x1FFFD (0x0000-0x1FFFD), placing the big-endian, 2-byte-wide result (w2) at address 0x1FFFE (@0x1FFFE) in the final HEX file.